The64thGamer/cheeseepedia/content/2s8xa3diru33kogz/content.md

 ### Opening and Early Years

-The Amherst Chuck E. Cheese's opened on June 14, 1993, at 4:00pm [2] with the [SPT 1990's Remodel Program] and a 1-Stage.
+The Amherst Chuck E. Cheese's opened on June 14, 1993, at 4:00pm [2] with a 1-Stage.
 The store was owned and operated by Family Entertainment Centers of Milwaukee, Wisconsin, and the time of its opening, it employed about 100 employees.
-[3] The Amherst store was the first CEC in the Buffalo area since the closure of the [Cheektowaga, NY (Thruway Mall)] Pizza Time Theatre on July 29, 1985, the second to ever open in the area, and the second CEC to open in New York during the 1990s, following [Patchogue, NY (121 Sunrise Hwy)].
-By 1994, the store had received [Phase 1 (1994)].
+[3] The Amherst store was the first CEC in the Buffalo area since the closure of the [Cheektowaga, NY (Thruway Mall)] Pizza Time Theatre on July 29, 1985, the second to ever open in the area, and the second CEC to open in New York during the 1990s.

-Sometime in the early 2000s, the store received [Phase 3 (2000)].
-Its final interior remodel occurred around 2005, when it received the [CEC 2000's Remodel Program].
-In 2013, the store received its second and final exterior iteration, that being the [CEC 2013 Update Program].

 ### 2015-2018 Incidents